Civil/Construction

 Students are challenged to an intercollegiate bridge building competition that includes design, fabrication, and construction.
 Participating students gain practical experience in structural design, fabrication processes, construction planning, organization, and teamwork.
 Students will essentially design and construct a 21-foot long steel bridge that is both light and strong, and capable of supporting 2,500 pounds.
 The class will use their bridge design to represent SUNY Canton’s entry in the regional competition.
 Students meet for 45 hours per semester with classes scheduled according to the demands of the competition.

-Prerequisite: enrollment in a Canino School of Engineering Technology curriculum and permission of the instructor.
+Prerequisite: Enrollment in a Canino School of Engineering Technology program or permission of the instructor.

 CONS 233 STRUCTURAL DRAFTING